arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

 A background job is polling for `SecretNewVersionCreated` events on an Azure Service Bus Topic for the secret that stores the connection string.

-That way, when the background job receives a new Key Vault event, it will know that your target message pump should be restarted.
+That way, when the background job receives a new Key Vault event, it will get the latest connection string, restart the message pump and authenticate with the latest credentials.

 ### Installation